 28. Explore the Vancouver Art Gallery

-The art gallery costs $24 for an adult and easily reached right in the city.
-They’re open every day from 10am-5 except for Tuesdays, when they are open until 9 pm.
+The art gallery costs $24 for an adult and is easily reached right in the city.
+They’re open every day from 10 am to 5 pm except for Tuesdays, when they are open until 9 pm.

 29. Go Wine Tasting in the Fraser Valley

-This is one of my personal favorite things on the list!
+This is one of my personal favorite activities to do in Vancouver!
 Anyone who knows me knows that I love wine, and the only thing I love more than wine is wine tours!

 30. Ride in a Seaplane!